MEET THE STAFF

 Mindi started working at UCAN in April 2015.
-She is responsible for putting together all of the surgical packs for surgery, cleaning instruments and cages and otherwise assisting the medical staff as needed.
+Prior to that she worked in the veterinary field for ten years.
+Mindi is responsible for putting together all of the surgical packs for surgery, cleaning instruments and cages and otherwise assisting the medical staff as needed.

 Erin began working at UCAN in October 2013.
 She is responsible for scheduling the clients on all of the free transports that UCAN schedules.
 She completes the admission paperwork for clients over the phone and assists them in checking-in on the mornings of the transports.

-She and her partner, Edward of ten years, have three crazy rescue dogs, Timmi, Jack and Scarlett.
+She and her partner, Edward of 11 years, have two crazy rescue dogs, Jack and Scarlett.

 Transport and Facilities Coordinator

-Randy Picadio, Sr. joined UCAN in May 2017.
-He takes extraordinary good care of all of the animals on our free transports from various locations, so everyone has access to our low-cost services.
-He is also responsible for keeping our facilities and transport vehicles in good working order and repair.
+Christina joined UCAN in August 2019.
+She takes extraordinary good care of all of the animals on our free transports from various locations, so everyone has access to our low-cost services.
+She is also responsible for keeping our facilities and transport vehicles in good working order and repair.

 Board, Development and Executive Assistant

 Donna, along with her husband Dale, are natives of Kentucky.
 She began working as an Executive Assistant at UCAN in 2012.
-She helps with marketing, donor communications, fundraising events, the bookkeeping for the consignment store and much more!
+She helps with marketing, donor communications, fundraising events and much more!
 Prior to UCAN, she was an Administrative Assistant in two local law firms for over 13 years.

 Donna and Dale have two grown children, Christopher and Crystal.
-She has one fur baby named Chloe.
-Chloe is a Golden Retriever mix, who was rescued from a puppy mill situation.
+She enjoys working with all of the farm animals on her children's farms.
 Donna enjoys being able to help so many people and animals at UCAN.